Using consistent, straight forward, and well thought out file names will help you and others make sense of your files.

 For example, there is a standard that defines how dates and times should be recorded: ISO 8601.
 Using this standard eliminates common points of confusion such as the difference between US and European dates which swap the order of day and month.

 Just because you can use something doesn't mean you should.
-There are two reasons to avoid special characters, punctuation marks, and symbols in filenames:
+There are two big reasons to avoid special characters, punctuation marks, and symbols in filenames:

 The same rule applies for multiple periods (i.e. .. and ...).
 Don't do it!

 The last practice we'll cover is avoiding spaces in file names.
 Spaces are not supported by all operating systems or by command line applications.
 A space in a filename can cause errors when loading a file or when transferring files between computers.
 Common replacements for spaces in a filenames are dashes (-) or underscores (_).
-Alternatively you can also use a technique called camelCase which uses letter case to separate name elements.
-If you have many files you may want to test your computer or storage system search to see if dashes and underscores are treated as spaces or if you have to search for files but their exact name (ex: will you need to search for "final_paper_2018" or will it find your paper if you search for just the words "2018 final paper").
+And as some operating systems treat these characters as spaces in file searches, there is little technical benefit in using spaces in file names.

 Joseph Scott's "Things That Shouldn’t Be in File Names for $1,000 Alex." is a good summary of file naming practices to avoid.